nayemalways/BlogVerse/README.md

 ## Features
 - This application created by MERN technology (MongoDB, Express, React, Node).
 - Token base authetication like JWT(Json Web Token) for authorized user's.
+- Any user can read blog without login.
+But whenever they want to post a blog he will need to be logged in first.